mstuyts/Belgium-TileMap/README.md

 # Tile Map of Belgium
-This repository contains a Tile Map of Belgian provinces in different formats.
+This repository contains a Tile Maps of Belgian provinces in different formats.

 The following formats are available:
 * a shape file (EPSG:31370)